ChenDavidTimothy/TrajectoLab_radau/README.md

 - **Adaptive precision**: Mesh refinement ensures solution accuracy
 - **Multiphase support**: Complex missions with automatic phase transitions

 ## Contributing

-We welcome contributions from the trajectory optimization and optimal control community.
+We currently do not accept code submissions, but we welcome **issues and feedback reports** from the trajectory optimization and optimal control community.
+Please use [GitHub Issues](https://github.com/maptor/maptor/issues) to:

+- Report bugs or unexpected behavior
+- Request new features or enhancements
+- Ask questions about usage or implementation
+- Suggest improvements to documentation or examples
+- Share feedback on your experience with MAPTOR

+Your input helps improve MAPTOR for the entire community.

 ## License